A brief introduction:

 I began to feel particularly close to Bendre’s poetry when I began to translate (and transcreate) his poems into English.
 It seems to me that my beginning this work was destiny.
 In any case, by June or July of 2015, I had reached the point where I was writing, on average, one original English poem a week.
 Like Bendre says in the excerpt above, I had, with these poems of mine, achieved a fulfillment of sorts.

-At about the same time, my study of the Kannada script and my reading about Bendre has reached the ‘next’ level.
+At about the same time, my study of the Kannada script and my reading about Bendre had reached the ‘next’ level.
 Even as I was asking “what next?”, I asked myself why I shouldn’t try to translate a poem of Bendre’s into English – which is what I went ahead and did!
 However, that attempt was simply incidental; a one-off, “why not?” sort of attempt.
 (It certainly wasn’t work I’d taken on in ‘serious’ fashion.)
 My hunch is that I was, at the time, looking for a creative engagement with Bendre’s poetry – because, let it be remembered, I had until then read much more about Bendre’s poetry than directly engaged with it.
 In the event, my attempt (to translate a poem of his) was a way of plugging this gap.

 The poem I chose to translate then was ‘nānu (I)’.
-Part of the ‘Gaṅgāvataraṇa’ collection, a documentary made in 1972 shows Bendre himself reading the poem out loud, even as he gesticulates in that unique manner of his.
+Part of the ‘Gaṅgāvataraṇa’ collection, a documentary made in 1972 shows Bendre himself reading the poem out loud, even as he gesticulates in that singular manner of his.
 (As far as I know, this is the only video recording of Bendre reciting his own poetry.
 When he lived, his manner of reciting or singing his own poems was at least as famous as the poems themselves.)
 In all likelihood, I chose the poem for the very reason that I’d seen and listened to his recitation of it.
 Even now, I remember trying to translate the poem using the rhythm of Bendre’s recitation as my touchstone.

 The most notable difference between the English and Kannada languages is phoneticism.
 The makeup of Indic languages means it is possible to represent a sound the tongue makes by means of a single symbol.
 Languages of this kind are called phonetic languages.
 On the other hand, in English, it is very possible that several symbols (in this case, letters) are needed to represent a single sound.
 Languages of this sort are called non-phonetic languages.
 Succinctly, the character of the English and Kannada languages are very different.